ispim/inspur.ispim/README.md

 # inspur sm Collection

-This repo contains the `inspur.sm` Ansible Collection.
+This repo contains the `inspur.ispim` Ansible Collection.
 Inspur server supports ansible management device,Basic management of the server based on restful interface.

 ## Tested with Ansible